Natasha Bonilla Eckholm, M.A.

 Lydia Thompson, Ph.D.

-Lydia Thompson, Ph.D., ASA is an accredited appraiser and authority on the art and archaeology of Asia specializing in Chinese art.
-She has more than 25 years of experience as an art historian, curator and educator.
+Lydia Thompson, Ph.D., ASA is an accredited appraiser of Asian art and an authority on the art and archaeology of China.
+She has more than 25 years of experience as an art historian, educator and appraiser.
 She has published scholarly and general interest articles and catalogs on Chinese art and archaeology, and received fellowships for her research on Chinese art from The National Gallery of Art, Washington, D.C. and the Kress Foundation for Art History.
 Her most recent article examines the sustainability of the Chinese art market boom.
-Dr. Thompson was educated at Middlebury College and obtained her M.A. and Ph.D. from New York University, Institute of Fine Arts.
+Dr. Thompson was educated at Middlebury College and received an M.A. and Ph.D. from New York University, Institute of Fine Arts.

 7660-H Fay Avenue, #226